LechintanTudor/sparsey/README.md

 # Sparsey
-Sparsey is a sparse set based Entity Component System with lots of features and nice syntax! \~( ˘▾˘\~)
+Sparsey is a sparse set based Entity Component System with lots of features and nice syntax \~( ˘▾˘\~)

 # Example
 ```rust